AhmadJabar24/CodeSoft_Python_Internship_Task/README.md

 The generator can create passwords that meet specific complexity requirements, such as including uppercase and lowercase letters, numbers, and special characters.

 **Password Length:**
-Users can customize the length of the generated passwords, ensuring they meet the requirements of different services and platforms.
+Users can customize the length of the generated passwords, ensuring they meet the requirements of different services and platforms.🚀🚀

 **Password Strength Evaluation:**